mickeymst/mickeymst.github.io/_pages/about.md

 Hello, I'm __Michiharu Yamashita__. [\[CV\]](https://mickeymst.github.io/files/CV_latest.pdf)

-I am a third year PhD student at [College of Information Sciences and Technology](https://ist.psu.edu/), [Pennsylvania State University](https://www.psu.edu/) surpervised by [Prof. Dongwon Lee](http://pike.psu.edu/dongwon/).
-Prior to Penn State, I received M.Eng. in Computational Intelligence and Systems Science at Tokyo Institute of Technology, and B.S. in Management Science and Engineering at University of Tsukuba.
-I also worked as a research engineer and machine learning engineer for three years at industry.
+I am a PhD candidate at [College of Information Sciences and Technology](https://ist.psu.edu/), [Pennsylvania State University](https://www.psu.edu/) surpervised by [Prof. Dongwon Lee](http://pike.psu.edu/dongwon/).

-My research interest is in computational jobs marketplace and machine learning.
-I'm especially working on 1) how we can solve practical problems using the real-world jobs marketplace dataset, 2) how we can build a user-oriented career recommendation models and understand company and talent behavior, and 3) how we can make a robust and secure models in computational jobs marketplace.
+My research interest is in NLP, Graph, and ML applications on online job platforms.
+I am especially working on 1) how we can solve practical problems on real-world job marketplace datasets, 2) how we can develop user-oriented career recommendation models, and 3) how we can make robust and secure models in computational job marketplaces.
+As side work, I am also delving into the capabilities of LLMs in various contexts.
+My current endeavors include exploring multilingual AI-human text detection and misinformation detection.

 ## Keywords
-- Computational Jobs Marketplace
+- NLP/LLM
+- Recommender Systems
 - Job Recommendation
-- Machine Learning
 - Graph Neural Networks
-- Natural Language Processing
+- Computational Job Marketplace (online job platforms)